Villanova-AI/villanova-releases/README.md

-# entando-releases
+# villanova-releases

-Coordination repository for the Entando releases
+Coordination repository for the Villanova releases

 # Directory Structure:
  - The **`dist`** directory contains the data required by the installations procedures